 It’s a chance to press pause on the fast pace of life.
 The sender gets to stop, slow down and enjoy the pleasure of putting pen to paper; the receiver winds down as they carefully unfurl a meaningful message from someone who cares.

-The beginning of your letter depends on who you’re writing to and why.
-Think about how well you know the person and whether your letter is formal, informal or somewhere in between to decide on your tone.
-Here’s a few examples:
+How you start your letter depends on who you’re writing to and why.
+Think about how well you know the person and whether your letter is formal, informal –or somewhere in between – to decide on your tone.
+Here are a few examples:

 To whom it may concern,